jmcooper/angular-hogwarts-tdd-kata/README.md

 Hogwarts has embraced Muggle Technology!

-Professor Author Weasley has just invented the first steam powered computer that works at Hogwarts.
+Professor Author Weasley has just invented the first steam powered computer and it works at Hogwarts.

 ---

 Young Wizard, you will be creating Hogwarts online student registration.
 Professor Neville Longbottom will guide you.

-Because you are a highly discipline Wizard, you will be writing it test first.
+Because you are a highly discipline Wizard, you will be writing your code test first.

 Setup
 -----